-Many parents of middle schoolers have to make decisions almost daily as to whether and how much to intervene in their child's work — when to help and when does "help" morph into hindrance — and they find themselves veering from one extreme to the other trying to achieve the right balance.
+Many parents of middle schoolers have to make decisions almost daily as to whether and how much to intervene in their child's work — when to help and when "help" morphs into hindrance — and they find themselves veering from one extreme to the other trying to achieve the right balance.

 Build a Bridge